Radiant heating and cooling: Radiant Heating

 Radiant heating is a technology for heating indoor and outdoor areas.
 Heating by radiant energy is observed every day, the warmth of the sunshine being the most commonly observed example.
 Radiant heating as a technology is more narrowly defined.
 It is the method of intentionally using the principles of radiant heat to transfer radiant energy from an emitting heat source to an object.
 Designs with radiant heating are seen as replacements for conventional convection heating as well as a way of supplying confined outdoor heating.

 Indoor

-The heat energy is emitted from a warm element, such as a floor, wall or overhead panel, and warms people and other objects in rooms rather than directly heating the air.
+The heat energy is emitted from large warm elements, such as a floor, wall or overhead panel, or smaller hot elements, and warms people and other objects in rooms rather than directly heating the air.
 The internal air temperature for radiant heated buildings may be lower than for a conventionally heated building to achieve the same level of body comfort, when adjusted so the perceived temperature is actually the same.
 One of the key advantages of radiant heating systems is a much decreased circulation of air inside the room and the corresponding spreading of airborne particles.

 Radiant heating systems can be divided into: